NORCO GAME RESOURCES

 • Q: Why don’t Kay and Blake have faces?

-A: Yuts used crude emojis to represent some of the characters very early in production.
+A: Yutsi used crude emojis to represent some of the characters very early in production.
 As the game developed, these placeholders became a feature of the game’s iconography and lore.

 • Q: I enjoyed NORCO and would like to play more games like it.